 Bishop Julius C. Trimble is our current episcopal leader of the Indiana Area.
 The Indiana Conference is part of the North Central Jurisdiction, which encompasses Annual Conferences in North Dakota, South Dakota, Minnesota, Iowa, Wisconsin, Michigan, Illinois, Indiana, and Ohio.

-The Indiana Conference of The United Methodist Church will make disciples of Jesus Christ for the transformation of the world.
+The Indiana Conference of The United Methodist Church will make disciples of Jesus Christ for the transformation of the world by equipping its local churches for ministry and by providing a connection for ministry beyond the local church; all to the glory of God.

 We will be a connection of vibrant congregations with fruitful leaders and faithful disciples transforming the world by doing no harm, doing good, and staying in love with God.